Bulk billing: 2014 co-payment proposal

-In the 2014 Australian federal budget, the Abbott Government proposed to impose a $7 co-payment for all bulk billed GP and medical test visits.
+In the 2014 Australian federal budget, the Abbott government proposed to impose a $7 co-payment for all bulk billed GP and medical test visits.
 The proposal was to reduce the medicare rebate payable to service providers by $5 (which applies to all consultations, and not just bulk billed ones) with the additional $2 paid by patients also going to providers.
 The proposal was widely criticised.
-In March 2015 the Health Minister Sussan Ley announced that "we are not pursuing it at all" with Prime Minister Abbott declaring the co-payment was "dead, buried and cremated".
+In March 2015, the Health Minister Sussan Ley announced that "we are not pursuing it at all" with Prime Minister Tony Abbott declaring the co-payment was "dead, buried and cremated".